Prospective graduate students apply for admission through the University of Utah Apply Yourself (AY) online application system.

 4. Faculty – as indicated above, this should be included in your Statement of Intent and Research Interest document and uploaded under the Statement of Purpose section of the AY application.

 5. Financial Support – please indicate if you are interested in a teaching or research assistantship.

 6. Full or Part-time – be sure to indicate whether you plan to be a full or part-time student.

 7. Letters of Recommendation -- Three recommendations are required as part of the ELP application process.
 Recommendations should be written by individuals who can speak to your leadership and academic ability and potential.
 We HIGHLY recommend that at least one letter be written by a faculty from whom you have previously taken a class.
 This can be done through the AY application website.

-Applicants are responsible to ensure that all application materials are provided on or prior to the application deadline of February 1, 2017, 4:00 pm mountain standard time.
+Applicants are responsible to ensure that all application materials are provided on or prior to the application deadline of December 1.
 Applications that are incomplete at the application deadline will not be considered.